 In a defense of sorts, campaign spokesman J.D.
 Gordon said that the campaign had raised $1.2 million since news of the allegations.
 “Mr. Cain’s supporters around the country have rallied around him…as we battle this appalling smear campaign.”
 Gordon’s suggestion, of course, is that the $1.2 million is proof positive that Cain couldn’t possibly be guilty.
 Needless to say, one thing has nothing to do with the other.

-“They have not followed the cardinal rule of 101,” said Steve Caldiera, who worked for Mr. Cain at the restaurant association and says he’s a friend.
+“They have not followed the cardinal rule of Crisis Management 101,” said Steve Caldiera, who worked for Mr. Cain at the restaurant association and says he’s a friend.
 “Above all, you get everything out there right away.”

-Did It.
+Tylenol Did It.
 Didn’t.

-Corrupted Tylenol products were accused of poisoning their customers, yet thanks to a well-orchestrated marketing response, Tylenol created the textbook case for rescuing a damaged brand.
+Corrupted Tylenol products were accused of poisoning their customers, yet thanks to a well-orchestrated response, Tylenol created the textbook case for rescuing a damaged brand.
 And when five Ferrari 458 supercars burst into spontaneous fireballs, the Italian company’s quick and aggressive response not only rescued their brand but added value directly to their bottom line.
 Toyota, on the other hand, botched their unintended acceleration problem so badly that even though experts later exonerated the car company of any wrongdoing, estimates are their brand lost over a billion dollars in value.

 The steps for rescuing an endangered brand are easy to recite but not so easy to implement.
 Still, with some advance planning and creativity, profitable brands can build an effective response to most any bad news that comes their way.
 Or as they used to say about naughty congressmen, bad news doesn’t matter unless you’re caught in bed with a live boy or a dead girl.